hpe-storage/hpe3par-examples/docs/nimble_volume_plugin_install.md

 $ kubectl get pvc
-NAME                          STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS   AGE mypvc                         Bound    pvc-70d5caf8-7558-40e6-a8b7-77dfcf8ddcd8   16Gi       RWO            hpe-standard   72m
+NAME                          STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS   AGE my-pvc                         Bound    pvc-70d5caf8-7558-40e6-a8b7-77dfcf8ddcd8   16Gi       RWO            hpe-standard   72m
 ```

->If you see the PVC status stuck in **Pending**, use `kubectl describe pvc mypvc` to find the error.
+>If you see the PVC status stuck in **Pending**, use `kubectl describe pvc my-pvc` to find the error.
 Verify that the StorageClass is correctly defined.

 We can see the new Persistent Volume created:
 ```